Fomtriok/PhoneValidator.JS/README.md

 };
 ```

-_If you want to see precise or imprecise validation in action.
-Try the US number '(999) 999-9999'.
+_If you want to see precise vs. imprecise validation in action, try the US number (999) 999-9999.
 The frontend validates it positively with imprecise validation, but not with precise.
-Backend validation fails in either way._
+Backend validation returns false either way._

 ```javascript
 let phoneValidator = new PhoneValidatorFE(htmlIds, options);